 Disclosure: PCGearLab is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 1. Logitech MX Master 3 – Recommended Mouse for Revit

 The MX Master 3 from Logitech comes highly recommended as the best mouse for Revit.
-It has a unique design that makes it stand out but the most impressive thing about it is its wide list of impressive features.
+This is generally regarded as one of the best productivity mouse thanks to its wide lists of features.